fatiando/2023-kegs/extended-abstract/README.md

 PhD Thesis of Leonardo Uieda, but due to its open-source license and good online documentation it started being used by researchers and industry consultants from different regions of the world.
-As more people started to use it, some of them became contributors by writing new features, fixing bugs, adding more test or improving the documentation.
+As more people started using it, some of them became contributors by writing new features, fixing bugs, adding more test, improving the documentation or having an active participation in its community.
 The open-source nature of the project allowed it to grow under a community-driven development.